brodhq/brodhq.github.io/content/guides/metaprogramming/01-quote-and-unquote.md

 -   The second element is a keyword list containing metadata, like numbers and contexts;
 -   The third element is either a list of arguments for the function call or an atom.
 When this element is an atom, it means the tuple represents a variable.

-Besides the tuple defined above, there are five Elixir literals that, when quoted, return themselves (and not a tuple).
+Besides the tuple defined above, there are five Geis literals that, when quoted, return themselves (and not a tuple).
 They are:

 ```elixir
 :sum         #=> Atoms